 Most web browsers allow you to manage your cookie preferences.
 You can normally choose to refuse all cookies or delete certain cookies.
 The following links show you how to manage your cookie preferences for a number of common web browsers:

-The information collected automatically from all users by Google Analytics and the other tracking services we use include:
+The information collected automatically from all users by Google Analytics includes:

 - What time the current visit occurred